jazzfan2/helper_scripts/README.md

 'selfmounter.sh' automatically mounts any external USB-drive, eMMC and SD-Card once physically added to the system.
 As with mount_plugdrives.sh and mount_plugdrives.sh, an xterm window popup prompts for a password if required. selfmounter.sh is meant to function as a background daemon called from '$HOME/.sessionetc', which is the 'startup applications' file read by EMWM's session manager.

-selfmounter.sh is an alternative for using a udev-rule for automounting (which I wasn't able to get working although I really tried hard, grrrr!!! :-C).
+'selfmounter.sh' is an alternative for using a udev-rule for automounting (which I wasn't able to get working although I really tried hard, grrrr!!! :-C).

 ## splitplanes.sh

 'splitplanes.sh' does a 'splitting' of the selected file-manager window into two side-by-side windows showing same directory, sharing same total area and position as a pair as before splitting.
 Repeated splitting is supported.
-It is meant to 'mimic' the 'split pane'-functionality found in some other file managers e.g. PCmanfm, by actually generating two new windows replacing their parent window.
+It is meant to 'mimic' the 'split pane'-functionality found in some other file managers e.g. PCManFM, by actually generating two new windows replacing their parent window.
 The program takes the (current) directory (within the active file manager window) as an argument.
 The active file manager window itself is being derived by the program by finding its parent's process-ID and subsequently the related window-ID.
 It keeps track of all windows that originated from the parent window by subsequent splitting, even if replaced by use of the program
 'changedir.sh'.
-It does so by maintaining a so-called 'relations-file' in RAM memory.
+It does so by maintaining a so-called 'relations-file' in RAM memory which also supports multiple split windows situations sumultaneously.

 Option -u 're-unites' all (recursively) split windows, in the directory of the selected window, in size and position of the original window i.e. the first one in the sequence of splitting, in other words the one that did not originate by splitting itself.